fallenfreq/cfp-stack/README.md

 #### Create Login App

 - Go to your specific instance URL `https://somefreq-instance.zitadel.cloud`.
-- Create a production project and save the Resource ID as `VITE_API_ZITADEL_PROJECT_RESOURCE_ID` in the client `.env` file.
+- Create a production project and save the Resource ID as `VITE_API_ZITADEL_PROJECT_RESOURCE_ID` in the `client/.env` file.
 - Add a new application, select User Agent, then PKCE for an SPA.
 - Add `https://some-domain/auth/signinwin/zitadel` as a redirect URI, using the domain used for your Cloudflare page.
 - Add `https://some-domain` as a Post Logout URI, using the domain used for your Cloudflare page.
-- Save the Client ID as `VITE_API_ZITADEL_CLIENT_ID` in the client `.env` file.
+- Save the Client ID as `VITE_API_ZITADEL_CLIENT_ID` in the `client/.env` file.

 ##### For development

-Create a development project and follow the same instructions again, only this time using local domains for the redirects.
-Currently, the production or development vars need to be commented out or in depending on your working environment.
+Create a development project and follow the same instructions again, only this time using local domains for the redirects and add the environment variables to the `client/.env.development` file instead.
 You'll need to add multiple domains if you'd like the redirects to work with both the Vite dev port `5173` and the Wrangler dev port `8788`.
 For example, `http://localhost:5173/auth/signinwin/zitadel` and `http://localhost:8788/auth/signinwin/zitadel`.
 The dev mode switch will need checking if using HTTP locally.

 #### Create Token Inspection App